OpenEvalProject/evals/manuscripts/elife-35946/v2/manuscript.md

 The overall architecture of the A2AR–heterotrimeric G protein complex is similar to the heterotrimeric GS-coupled complexes for the β2-adrenergic receptor (Rasmussen et al., 2011), GLP1 (Zhang et al., 2017, Liang et al., 2018) and the calcitonin receptor (Liang et al., 2017).
 The receptor and mini-Gs portions of the A2AR–G protein complex are very similar to the crystal structure of the A2AR–mini-GS complex, with the RMSD of Cα atoms for the receptor and mini-GS components being 0.5 Å and 0.6 Å, respectively.
 The largest differences are found at the interface between mini-GS and the β subunit, which have a different conformation when βγ is bound.
 This may contribute to a minor difference in curvature of the α5 helix in mini-GS when it is in the heterotrimer complex compared to when it is bound to the receptor alone (Figure 5).
 However, this does not have any major impact on the interface between the receptor and mini-GS, thus further validating the use of mini G proteins as a surrogate for G protein heterotrimers (Carpenter et al., 2016; Carpenter and Tate, 2016; Nehmé et al., 2017).

-## Cryo-EM map at the ligand binding pocket
+### Cryo-EM map at the ligand binding pocket

 The A2AR orthosteric binding pocket is described by two crystal structures of A2AR bound to NECA, with one structure of A2AR in an active intermediate conformation (PDB code 2ydv) (Lebon et al., 2011) and the other structure in the active state coupled to mini-GS (PDB code 5g53) (Carpenter et al., 2016).
 The extracellular half of A2AR does not undergo any major structural changes in the transition from the active intermediate to the mini-GS coupled active state, with the volume of the binding pocket remaining constant and the interactions to NECA being identical (Carpenter et al., 2016).
 The orthosteric binding site in the cryo-EM map has well-defined density, although the map has lower resolution towards the extracellular surface.
 The density for NECA is of sufficient quality to allow an unambiguous orientation of NECA and the same interactions to the receptor are observed as present in the crystal structures (Figures 5 and 6).

 ![Figure 6.](https://cdn.elifesciences.org/articles/35946/elife-35946-fig6-v2.jpg)

-**Figure 6.:** 2AR–heterotrimeric GS.(a) Superposition of A2AR (pale green) coupled to mini-Gs (pale blue) with A2AR (dark green) coupled to mini-GS (dark blue), βγ (red) and Nb35 (yellow). (b) Superposition of NECA bound to A2AR in the cryo-EM and X-ray structures after alignment of A2AR (PyMol). (c) The position of His264 in the cryo-EM structure (dark green, density shown by black mesh), differs from its position in the X-ray structure (light green).
+**Figure 6.:** (a) Superposition of A2AR (pale green) coupled to mini-Gs (pale blue) with A2AR (dark green) coupled to mini-GS (dark blue), βγ (red) and Nb35 (yellow). (b) Superposition of NECA bound to A2AR in the cryo-EM and X-ray structures after alignment of A2AR (PyMol). (c) The position of His264 in the cryo-EM structure (dark green, density shown by black mesh), differs from its position in the X-ray structure (light green).
 No density is observed for the side chain of Glu169 in the cryo-EM structure, but when modelled it would be too far away to make a contact with His264. (d) The interface between ICL1 of A2AR (dark green) and the β subunit (red) is depicted, with density shown as a black mesh.

 Despite the similarities between the orthosteric binding site observed in the cryo-EM and X-ray structures, small differences were found in ECL2 that forms part of the binding pocket.
 The C-terminal half of ECL2 in the X-ray structures forms a helical turn that caps the pocket and contributes side chains that interact with NECA (Phe168 and Glu169).
 In the cryo-EM structure this region is more disordered.
 As a consequence, there is no significant side chain density for Phe168 and Glu169 in the cryo-EM map.
 The fact that there is clear density for NECA and His264 excludes the possibility that the whole of this region has poor resolution that is the extracellular portion of the receptor is not moving as a rigid body.
 This is consistent with ECL2 being dynamic.

 A second difference between the NECA-bound X-ray structures and the cryo-EM structure is a likely absence of an interaction between Glu169 and His264.
 This ionic bridge affects small molecule binding kinetics (Segala et al., 2016) and in most of the crystal structures caps the binding pocket.
 Although the cryo-EM map in the region is poorer than in the rest of the molecule, it suggests a rotamer for the imidazole group of His264 that points away from the orthosteric binding pocket (Figure 6).
 This might be a consequence of the pH in which the respective structures were determined.
 The pKa of the histidine side chain is ~6 and most crystal structures have been obtained at lower pH (~pH 5), favouring protonation of His264 and the formation of the ionic bridge.
 At a more physiological pH of 7.5 that was used for the cryo-EM structure, His264 would be predominantly deprotonated and unable to form the ionic bridge.
 Although the rotamer for Glu169 cannot be assigned in the cryo-EM map, His264 adopts a similar rotamer as seen in crystal structures obtained at higher pH, such as the complexes with caffeine, XAC and ZM241385 (~pH 8), all showing a broken ionic bridge.
 Therefore, it is likely that in the physiological state (represented by the cryo-EM map) this ionic bridge is also absent, unless the surrounding pH is momentarily lowered for specific functions (e.g. the release of high concentrations of glutamate in glutamatergic synapses).

-## Comparison of the G-protein–receptor interface between the crystal and cryo-EM structures
+### Comparison of the G-protein–receptor interface between the crystal and cryo-EM structures

 The interface between mini-GS in the heterotrimeric G protein and A2AR in the cryo-EM structure is very similar to the interface between mini-GS and A2AR in the X-ray structure (PDB code 5g53).
 The interface in the cryo-EM structure has a buried surface of 1135 Å2 compared to 1048 Å2 for the X-ray structure 5g53; the slight increase is due to interactions between ICL1 of A2AR (residues Leu110 and Asn113) and the N-terminal helix of mini-GS (residues His41 and Arg38).
 The near full length N-terminal helix was present in the mini-GS construct in the cryo-EM structure, because this is required for the stable interaction between the α subunit and the βγ subunits, whereas it was truncated and disordered in the X-ray structure.
 The main interactions between A2AR and mini-GS in both the cryo-EM and X-ray structures are made predominantly by the C-terminal α5 helix in mini-GS and amino acid residues in H3, H5, H6, H7, H8 and ICL2 of A2AR (Carpenter et al., 2016).
 The amino acid residues that make these interactions are identical, but the rotamers sometimes differ between the cryo-EM and X-ray structures.
 This may be a reflection of the different chemical environments in which the structures were determined or the slight difference in curvature of the α5 helix in mini-GS.
 In addition, some interactions may be transient and are captured in one structure and not another.
 For example, Arg291 at the intracellular end of H7 of A2AR adopts a different conformation in the cryo-EM structure compared to the crystal structure.
 This results in the absence of interactions between the Arg291 side chain and mini-GS, although the backbone carbonyl can still makes potential interactions with Glu392 and the adjacent residues in H8 are still sufficiently close to mini-GS to make interactions.
 This region is also the main difference to the β2AR-GS complex where the α5 helix in GS does not interact with H7 and H8 of the receptor (Rasmussen et al., 2011).